zMedHealthTech/zmedhealthtech.github.io/_posts/2023-07-13-zmed-av-call-network-setup.md

 2. To facilitate web traffic and user authentication, permit outbound `UDP` and `TCP` traffic on port `443`, `13478` and `5500`.

 Please note that there are no IP limitations on these ports.
 `In cases where UDP ports are blocked, the system will automatically switch to using TCP.
-However, it's important to be aware that prolonged use of TCP or proxied TCP may lead to a deterioration in overall meeting quality.`
+However, it's important to be aware that prolonged use of TCP or proxied TCP may lead to a deterioration in overall call quality.`

 ### Authorize Access to Uniform Resource Locators (URLs)